 Of course, in a surprising number of cases, defendants are wrongly charged.
 If you are accused of rape in Idaho, you are entitled to the best legal defense possible.
 You will need an experienced sex crimes lawyer to ensure that all your rights are protected and build the most effective case for your defense.

-A top criminal defense lawyer in Boise Idaho who specializes in sex crimes defense can potentially get rape charges dropped or reduced in many cases.
+A top criminal defense lawyer in Boise Idaho who have extensive experiences in sex crimes defense can potentially get rape charges dropped or reduced in many cases.
 An experienced rape attorney can often keep an accused person from going to jail and prevent entry into the sex offender registry.